The 45th Annual Short Course51>

 Dr. Peter A. Lovell

-Professor of Polymer Science, School of Materials, University of Manchester, UK
+Professor of Polymer Science, Department of Materials, School of Natural Sciences, University of Manchester, UK

 PhD from The University of Manchester Institute of Science and Technology.
 Founding Chairman of the UK Polymer Colloids Forum, which was established in 1993, and was Chairman of Macro Group UK from 2004-2007.
 His research focuses mainly around aspects of emulsion polymerization and related processes.
 Prominent in this research has been synthesis of core-shell and multi-layer particles (for applications in toughening plastics and as soft adhesives) and studies of the chemistry (and extent) of branching and grafting, including grafting to water-soluble polymeric colloid stabilizers.
 Recent research includes a novel chemistry for room-temperature crosslinking during latex film formation, synthesis of new nitroxides for use in controlled miniemulsion polymerization, development of click chemistry for latex particle functionalization and the lead role in a European collaborative research programme for development of high-performance water-borne pressure-sensitive adhesives.